North Korea frees three US detainees ahead of Trump summit - Journal du Cameroun

 Trump meanwhile described the release as “a gesture of good will” and said he would be on hand when Pompeo’s three “guests” land at Andrews Air Force Base outside Washington at 2:00 am (0600 GMT) Thursday.

-The men’s release appears to pave the way for a much-anticipated summit between Trump and North Korean leader Kim, scheduled to take place within weeks.
+The development appears to pave the way for a much-anticipated summit between Trump and North Korean leader Kim, scheduled to take place within weeks.

+“It was absolutely imperative that the Trump Administration secure the release of the three Americans well before any summit,” said Jean Lee, an analyst at the Wilson Center.

 Trump spoke with his South Korean counterpart Moon Jae-in following the release, telling him he expected it would positively affect the summit, according to the Blue House.

-Seoul echoed that sentiment, with Moon’s press secretary predicting it would be a “very positive factor” for the talks’ success, according to a statement cited by Yonhap news agency.
+Seoul echoed that sentiment, with Moon’s press secretary predicting it would be a “very positive factor” for the talks’ success, in a statement cited by Yonhap news agency.

 – Summit details to follow –

-Trump says a time, date and location have been decided for that historic summit, although US officials say is still some fine-tuning to be done.
+Trump says a time, date and location have been decided for his historic summit with Kim, although US officials say there is still some fine-tuning to be done.

-The president told reporters the administration would announce the details “within three days” but said it would not be at the Demilitarized Zone that separates North and South Korea.
+The president told reporters the administration would announce the details “within three days” but revealed it would not be at the Demilitarized Zone that separates North and South Korea.

 Other possible locations include Singapore.